asdiapotatisen/SVData/README.md

 > The following content is true only for v2 and above.
 # SVData
 An open-source application to search through and visualise SpookVooperian data.
-More details in the wiki.

 ## Installation